AlinaYakubova/ml-flight-felay-prediction/README.md

 - Add richer real-time operational data, such as live weather updates, aircraft rotation status, crew availability, gate availability, air traffic control restrictions, and previous flight delay information.
 - Use time-based validation instead of only random train-test splitting to better simulate real-world prediction on future flights.
 - Tune classification thresholds to improve the balance between precision and recall, especially because delayed flights are the minority class.
-- Apply additional imbalance-handling techniques, such as resampling, class weighting adjustments, or cost-sensitive learning.
 - Test more advanced gradient boosting configurations and perform broader hyperparameter optimization.
+- Analyze model performance separately by airport, carrier, month, and departure time to identify where the model works well and where it fails.
 - Calibrate predicted probabilities so that delay risk scores are easier to interpret and use in operational decision-making.
-- Analyze model performance separately by airport, carrier, month, and departure time to identify where the model works well and where it fails.
-- Build a simple prediction interface or dashboard to demonstrate how the model could support airline or airport decision-making.